jjflozano/uma-ros-android/README.md

     }
 }
 ```
+- Note that it is also necessary to add the libraries, instances and other elements required for the new sensors or functionalities to be included, which are the responsibility of the reader to find the necessary documentation.

-So a node called *<identifier>/NewNode* will be launched, this node will publish in the topic */identifier/NewTopic* every second a message saying *"Hello World!"*.
+Finally, when the changes are loaded into the app, a ROS node called `<identifier>/NewNode` will be launched, this node will publish in the topic `/identifier/NewTopic` every second a message saying `"Hello World!"`.
 From this base structure we have created the rest of the more complex nodes such as the camera and audio nodes.